tyaga/sfVkontaktePlugin/README.md

 If you need to call for example the *secure.sendNotification* method, you would like to pass utf8 string (in russian) in the *message* parameter.
 Plugin will handle it and automaticaly make proper signature to the call.

+### Links, routing, and security

+I let VKontakte to check authority of user.
+Vkontakte make it by checking GET parameters passed to the iframe.
+It means that we should pass to every link on our site these parameters.
+I choose the routing way to do it.
+Generally, it means that you should write every link code on the site by link_to or url_for functions.

 ### Client side, App and Upload classes

 Usual way to use these classes is to write to your main.js code like this: